sparkflows/fire-tools/notebook-apps/README.md

-# Fire Notebook SDK Examples
+# Sample Notebook Apps using SDK

 This repository contains a set of example notebooks that demonstrate the use of the `fire_notebook` SDK for managing outputs, progress tracking, and visualizations.
 Each notebook showcases different aspects of how the SDK can be integrated into data analysis workflows, from failure handling to exploratory data analysis (EDA) and modeling.